rgildiaz/ITI/projects/grafana/README.md

 4. Save and test Loki.

-Now that Loki has been configured as a data source, the log data it contains can be explored through the explore tab:
+Now that Loki has been configured as a data source, the log data it contains can be queried through the explore tab:

 <figure style="
   height: auto;